-Writing a dissertation may be the most demanding task confronting a graduate student in English, and should be somewhere on the student’s mind (short of obsession) from the outset of the graduate career.
-A student will produce a considerable amount of scholarly writing in graduate course work; there is every reason to hope that some of that writing can be incorporated into the dissertation.
-A brief review of dissertations in English literature in the library might help quiet anxieties on this point and increase confidence in one’s ability to write an acceptable thesis.
+Writing a dissertation is of course the most demanding project a doctoral candidate undertakes, and possible dissertation topics should be somewhere on the student’s mind from the outset of the graduate career.
+Students produce a considerable amount of scholarly writing during course work; when appropriate, some that writing can, usually with extensive revision, be incorporated into the dissertation.
+Many past dissertations can be accessed through the library: https://etd.library.vanderbilt.edu/ETD-search/search

-2. The Department would probably not approve a proposal that aimed at a miscellany, a collection of essays on various literary topics.
+2. Sustained argument: the Department will not approve a proposal for a collection of essays on various literary topics.

 Students are required to attend a defense of their dissertation; this requirement will be waived by the Graduate Committee only if attendance would create significant hardship on the student.
 The Department strongly recommends that the final draft of the dissertation be in the hands of the readers at least one month before the anticipated date for the defense.
 The English Department is not obliged to schedule a dissertation defense with less than a two month notice.
 The DGS will schedule an oral defense of the dissertation once the reading committee has approved it.